 An actuary certificate is required when the SMSF is partially in accumulation mode and partially in pension mode.
 Starting from 1 July 2017, all Transition to Retirement (TTR) income will be taxed at a rate of 15%.
 The aim of the actuary certificate is to correctly allocate how much of the SMSF is taxed at 15% and how much is taxed at NIL.

-When a fund is fully in accumulation mode or fully in pension mode, an actuarial certificate is not required. its only if in the tax year there is a combination of 15% income and 0% pension income that an actuary is needed.
-This way the ATO makes sure the income is allocated correctly between taxable and tax free.
-And this is the law.
+When a fund is fully in accumulation mode or fully in pension mode, an actuarial certificate is not required.
+It is only if in the tax year, there is a combination of 15% income and 0% pension income that an actuary is needed.
+This way the ATO makes sure the income is allocated correctly between taxable and tax-free components, and this is the law.

 If you can identify the specific assets connected to the pension in the SMSF, and actuarial certificate is not required.
 An example of this is a bank account specificly used to pay a pension.
 All interest on this bank account will be tax free.
 The interest earned on the bank account used for accumulation purposes will be taxed at 15%.

 Most Funds have pooled assets.
 This means there’s one bank account and one share trading account.
 When a pension is paid from here while an accumulation account is active in the SMSF as well, an actuarial certificate will be required.

 Superannuation Warehouse will arrange for the actuarial certificate when preparing your SMSF year end accounts and there is a seperate fee for this that the SMSF will pay for.

 An SMSF can pay a pension from an accumulation account, if a condition of release has been met.
 This is a good option of the pension balance is low and does not warrant the expense for an actuarial certificate.

 A: An actuarial certificate is not required when the SMSF has a taxable loss – which makes sense because there would be zero tax anyway!